SBit-Project/sbit.dev/docs/SBit-Core/Miscellaneous/fuzzing.md

-Should you run into problems with the address sanitizer, it is possible you may need to run `./configure` with `--disable-asm` to avoid errors with certain assembly code from SBit Core's code.
+Should you run into problems with the address sanitizer, it is possible you may need to run `./configure` with `--disable-asm` to avoid errors with certain assembly code from Sbit Core's code.
 See [developer notes on sanitizers](../Development/developer-notes#sanitizers) for more information.

 You may also need to take care of giving the correct path for `clang` and